 In such a case, you can try creating a solution of ½ cup of rubbing alcohol and 1 pint of any mineral oil and mixing it.
 Using a cleaning cloth, wipe down the outsides, and especially the insides of your kitchen cabinets thoroughly.

-This will not only help get rid of the bad odor almost immediately but also prevents any new odors from forming.
-It preserves the kitchen cabinets and also adds an extra layer of protection for new bacteria.
-Even when the natural remedies or the solution mentioned above does not work, one should only then move onto a much stronger solution.
-It must be kept in mind that one should only try the following remedy when all the other initial treatments have failed to work and proven to be ineffective.
+This concoction of rubbing alcohol and mineral oil will not only help get rid of the bad odor almost immediately but also prevents any new odors from forming.
+It preserves the kitchen cupboards or cabinets and also adds an extra layer of protection for new bacteria.
+Even when the natural remedies or the solution mentioned above does not work, one should only then move on to a much stronger solution.
+It must be kept in mind that one should only try the following remedy when all the other initial treatments have failed to work and proven to be ineffective on the bad smells.